djhaskin987/degasolv/docs/command-reference.rst

           -t "apt" \
           --requirement "ubuntu-desktop"

-    .. note:: Degasolv does not currently support APT dependencies between machine architectures, as in ``python:i386``.
+    Degasolv does not currently support APT dependencies between machine architectures, as in ``python:i386``.
 Also, every degasolv repo is currently architecture-specific; each repo has an associated architecture, even if that architecture is ``any``.

   - ``degasolv``: This is the default and causes degasolv resolve-locations command to behave normally.